angular-ui/ui-grid/DEVELOPER.md

 * feature folder is added below src
 * One js file per feature
 * no global variables
-* public events are registered in grid.events (more on that later)
+* public methods and events are registered in grid.api (more on that later)
 * design and code the angular way.
 What do we main by that?
 Dependency injection, small directives, emphasis the model, not the DOM, tests!
 * feature.js contains an enclosure: